PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 Note that the command output has been slightly modified for presentation purposes (for example, the full path to the MBL workspace path has been shortened to `<ws>`).

-- The first column shows the metalayer name, which is also the name of the workspace directory containing the layer.
+- The first column shows the layer name, which is also the name of the workspace directory containing the layer.
-- The second column shows the path to the metalayer.
+- The second column shows the path to the layer.
 The layout of the layers is more clearly explained by the directory hierarchy shown in [Figure 3.2](#Figure-3-2).
 - The third column shows the priority of the layer, which controls the BitBake layer processing order.
 Layers with a higher priority number are processed after lower numbers, so the settings in the higher priority number layer take precedence.

 The MBL workspace directory structure in [Figure 3.2](#Figure-3-2) shows:

-- The community often stores multiple metalayers in a single repository.
+- The community often stores multiple layers in a single repository.
 For example, the `meta-openembedded` repository contains the layers `meta-filesystems`, `meta-networking`, `meta-oe` and `meta-python`.
-In this case, the `meta-openembedded` repository name appears as a subdirectory of `layers`, and the metalayers are subdirectories of `meta-openembedded`.
+In this case, the `meta-openembedded` repository name appears as a subdirectory of `layers`, and the layers are subdirectories of `meta-openembedded`.

-  The point to observe here is that if multiple layers are provided by a repository, then both the repository name and the layer name are preserved in the workspace (other examples include `meta-linaro/meta-optee` and `openembedded-core/meta`).
-Otherwise, the metalayer appears directly under `layers` (for example, `meta-raspberrypi` and `meta-virtualisation`).
+  The point to observe here is that if a repository provides multiple layers, then both the repository name and the layer name are preserved in the workspace (other examples include `meta-linaro/meta-optee` and `openembedded-core/meta`).
+Otherwise, the layer appears directly under `layers` (for example, `meta-raspberrypi` and `meta-virtualization`).

 - Like the community, MBL stores multiple layers in the `meta-mbl` repository.
 The workspace `layers/meta-mbl` directory stores multiple layers.
 - The `meta-mbl` repository stores new layers, for example, `meta-mbl-apps`, `meta-mbl-bsp-common` and `meta-mbl-distro`.
-The new MBL layers are reusable components of related meta-data.
+The new MBL layers are reusable components of related metadata.
 A third-party distribution can use MBL secure boot by reusing `meta-mbl-bsp-common`.
 - New MBL layers have `meta-mbl` at the start of the layer name.
 - The `meta-mbl` repository stores staging layers for customizations of community recipes (such as `.bbappend` recipes).
 - Staging layers follow the naming convention of appending `-mbl` to the community repository.
 For example, `meta-linaro-mbl/meta-optee`, `openembedded-core-mbl/meta`, `meta-raspberrypi-mbl`, and `meta-virtualization-mbl`.
-- In the staging layers configuration file (`layers.conf`) the `BBFILE_COLLECTIONS` variable should append `-mbl` to the upstream layer original value.
+- In the staging layers configuration file (`layers.conf`), the `BBFILE_COLLECTIONS` variable should append `-mbl` to the upstream layer original value.
 For example:

    - For `meta-linaro-mbl/meta-optee/conf/layer.conf`: `BBFILE_COLLECTIONS = "meta-optee-mbl"`
    - For `openembedded-core-mbl/meta/conf/layer.conf`: `BBFILE_COLLECTIONS = "core-mbl"`
    - For `meta-raspberrypi-mbl/conf/layer.conf`: `BBFILE_COLLECTIONS = "raspberrypi-mbl"`
    - For `meta-virtualization-mbl/conf/layer.conf`: `BBFILE_COLLECTIONS = "virtualization-layer-mbl"`

 <a name="Figure-3-2"></a>

 ```
     <mbl_workspace_root_path>
-    └── layers                                  // Directory containing metalayers at leaf nodes.
+    └── layers                                  // Directory containing layers at leaf nodes.
-        ├── meta-linaro                         // Community repo name holding multiple metalayers.
+        ├── meta-linaro                         // Community repo name holding multiple layers.
-        │   └── meta-optee                      // Community metalayer for Trusted Exec.
+        │   └── meta-optee                      // Community layer for Trusted Exec.
 Env.
-        ├── meta-mbl                            // MBL repo name holding multiple metalayers.
+        ├── meta-mbl                            // MBL repo name holding multiple layers.
         │   ├── meta-linaro-mbl                 // MBL staging directory for meta-linaro.
         │   │   └── meta-optee                  // MBL staging layer for meta-optee customizations.
         │   ├── meta-mbl-apps                   // MBL layer for MBL applications.
-        │   ├── meta-mbl-bsp-common             // MBL layer for common BSP recipes & meta-data.
+        │   ├── meta-mbl-bsp-common             // MBL layer for common BSP recipes and metadata.
         │   ├── meta-mbl-distro                 // MBL distribution layer.
         │   ├── meta-raspberrypi-mbl            // MBL staging layer for meta-raspberrypi `*.bbappend`.
         │   ├── meta-virtualization-mbl         // MBL staging layer for meta-virtualization `*.bbappend`.
         │   └── openembedded-core-mbl           // MBL staging directory for openembedded-core.
         │       └── meta                        // MBL staging layer for openembedded-core/meta
-        ├── meta-openembedded                   // Community repo name holding multiple metalayers.
+        ├── meta-openembedded                   // Community repo name holding multiple layers.
-        │   ├── meta-filesystems                // Community metalayer for file systems.
+        │   ├── meta-filesystems                // Community layer for file systems.
-        │   ├── meta-networking                 // Community metalayer for networking.
+        │   ├── meta-networking                 // Community layer for networking.
-        │   ├── meta-oe                         // Community metalayer for Open Embedded.
+        │   ├── meta-oe                         // Community layer for Open Embedded.
-        │   └── meta-python                     // Community metalayer for Python.
+        │   └── meta-python                     // Community layer for Python.
-        ├── meta-raspberrypi                    // Community metalayer for Raspberry Pi BSP.
+        ├── meta-raspberrypi                    // Community layer for Raspberry Pi BSP.
-        ├── meta-virtualization                 // Community metalayer for virtualization.
+        ├── meta-virtualization                 // Community layer for virtualization.
-        └── openembedded-core                   // Community repo name holding multiple metalayers.
+        └── openembedded-core                   // Community repo name holding multiple layers.
-            └── meta                            // Community metalayer for building Linux distributions.
+            └── meta                            // Community layer for building Linux distributions.
 ```

-**Figure 3.2:** Workspace layer directory hierarchy representation showing raspberrypi3-mbl metalayers.
+**Figure 3.2:** Workspace layer directory hierarchy representation showing raspberrypi3-mbl layers.

 For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customizations of `meta-raspberrypi *.bb` recipes.
 Because `meta-raspberrypi-mbl` contains the `raspberrypi3-mbl.conf` machine configuration file, it is also a BSP layer. `raspberrypi3-mbl.conf` cannot be upstreamed to `meta-raspberrypi` and therefore has to be maintained independently.